 Keke’s Breakfast Cafe (Lake Nona)

-At Keke’s it’s like your hometown diner grew up and went to the city.
-All the food is handmade in house.
-Fresh fruits and vegetables are delivered daily, everything is fresh!
+At Keke’s, it’s like your hometown diner grew up and went to the city.
+All the food is handmade in-house.
+Fresh fruits and vegetables are delivered daily so everything is fresh!
 This chain is open daily from 7:00 AM – 2:30 PM.

 This is one of the best breakfast places in Orlando.
 Keke’s Breakfast Cafe features an extensive breakfast menu with entire sections dedicated to their fluffy pancakes and waffles.
 Options are of course available for eggs and meats.